 The project has been developed in two phases.
 The $1.8bn gas-liquids first phase involved the production and processing of wet gas, the separation and storage of condensate, propane and butane, and the re-injection of dry natural gas back into the reservoir.

 This phase also involved the construction of a remote wellhead platform, a drilling, production and processing platform and a compression, utilities and quarters platform.
 The recovered liquids are piped to a floating storage and offloading (FSO) facility.

 Total Integrated Group Approach, an alliance between Fluor Daniel and Worley, was selected as the engineering and procurement contractor.

 The second phase of Bayu-Undan’s development, the gas phase, began production in February 2006, and cost $1.5bn.
 This involved the extraction of lean gas from the reservoir and transportation to Darwin, on Australia’s northern coast, via a 500km, 26in pipeline, where it is liquefied at a single-train processing plant at Wickham Point, then shipped as LNG to customers Tokyo Electric Power Company and Tokyo Gas in Japan.

-It has a production capacity of 3.24 million tonnes per year, and ConocoPhillips has entered agreements with the two companies to supply three million tonnes of Bayu-Undan LNG per year over 17 years.
+It has a production capacity of 3.24 million tonnes a year, and ConocoPhillips has entered agreements with the two companies to supply three million tonnes of Bayu-Undan LNG a year over 17 years.

 The plant was built under a lump-sum turnkey contract with units of the Bechtel Corporation, which subcontracted the construction of the LNG storage tank to a consortium of Theiss of Australia and TKK of Japan.

 The field is producing from ten production wells.
 Four gas injection wells and two water injection wells have also been drilled.